mdigitalcomm/fend-project-memory-game/README.md

 ## How the Game Works :game_die:

-Here is the explanation of the game provided by Udacity:
 The game board consists of sixteen "cards" arranged in a grid.
 The deck is made up of eight different pairs of cards, each with different symbols on one side.
 The cards are arranged randomly on the grid with the symbol face down.
 The gameplay rules are: flip over two hidden cards at a time to locate the ones that match!

 Each turn: